waittim/waittim.github.io/_posts/2020-07-20-get-ip-info.md

 #IPv4Network('129.59.80.0/20')
 ```

-With this library, you can convert IP information into address information or latitude and longitude information for exploratory data analysis or modeling.
+With this method, you can convert IP information into address information or latitude and longitude information, etc., for exploratory data analysis or modeling.